About Seth Czerepak

 “The most ironic thing about this is that these platforms banned my accounts for exposing their plans to work in concert with United States lawmakers to systematically ban people they disagree with,” said Seth, “It’s just a good thing I kept my personal YouTube and Twitter accounts separate from my political accounts.
 So, I didn’t completely lose my access to those platforms.
 Still, it’s messed up.
 I’m a firm believer that any business has the right to deny you service, for whatever reason.
 I mean, as long as they’re not endangering your life by it.
 But Social Media has become an extension of the public space now.
 That’s the only reason these companies have enough users to make money selling ad space.
 But legally speaking, these companies aren’t editorial entities, like newspapers.
 Based on what I know, they don’t have the legal right to practice editorial discretion.
 Especially not when it blocks people from practicing their first amendment rights within what has become part of our public social sphere.”

-Seth’s access to his personal Facebook account was reinstated after several weeks, and his personal Twitter and YouTube Accounts remained unaffected by the bans.
+Seth’s access to his personal Facebook account was reinstated after several weeks but removed without warning or explanation in early 2020.
+His personal Twitter and YouTube accounts remained unaffected by the bans.
 He is currently planning to share his cultural and political views via the cover of fictional books, just as authors like George Orwell, Ayn Rand, and Aldous Huxley did during the 20th Century.

 The Story of My Experiments With Hope: Seth’s video journal/podcast tracks his formidable and inspiring journey from being flat broke, to making several thousand dollars a month as a self-help ghostwriter, web developer, and marketing consultant.

 The Vervenia Marketing Automation Suite: Seth’s signature WordPress Marketing Automation Plugin handles everything from tracking and analytics, user segmenting, content personalization, funnel tracking, email marketing, SMS marketing, and more.